 When defined, compile point constraints apply within the compile point.
-Automatic compile points have constraints automatically assigned from the top level, and you do not need to add any constraints at the compile point level.
 For manual compile points, it is recommended that you set constraints on locked compile points, but setting constraints is optional for soft and hard compile points.

 By default, synthesis stops if the tool encounters an error while synthesizing a compile point.
-You can specify that the tool ignore the error and continue synthesizing other compile points with the Continue on Error option.
-See Using Continue on Error for Compile Point Synthesis, on page 219 for details.
+You can specify that the tool ignore the error and continue synthesizing other compile points.